 We’re excited to return to iconic Edinburgh venues for the first time since 2019 as we explore new ground in our theatre programme.
 The National Theatre of Scotland presents Liz Lochhead’s modern twist on the Greek tragedy Medea at our home in The Hub, while our four-year residency at Leith Academy culminates in Muster Station: Leith– an immersive performance that takes audiences on a journey through the transformed school buildings.

 The stories in our theatre series hail from all around the world – from Sri Lanka and Australia in the moving multigenerational tale woven by Counting and Cracking, to shape-shifting Swiss artist James Thiérree’s latest hallucinatory spectacle ROOM.
-Dutch powerhouse Internationaal Theater Amsterdam presents epic adaptations of literary sensations from American and German authors with A Little Life and The Magic Mountain.
-The third part of our Dutch trilogy has a similar international genesis: The End of Eddy is adapted from the bestselling memoir by French author Édouard Louis, directed by Norwegian rising star Eline Arbo and performed in gloriously chaotic style by four emerging Dutch actors.
+Dutch powerhouse Internationaal Theater Amsterdam presents an epic adaptation of the literary sensation A Little Lifeby Hanya Yanagihara, which received rave reviews when it was staged in Amsterdam and New York pre-pandemic.
+Their second offering, The End of Eddy, is adapted from the bestselling memoir by French author Édouard Louis, directed by Norwegian rising star Eline Arbo and performed in gloriously chaotic style by four emerging Dutch actors.
 Closer to home, Alan Cumming uncovers the true character of Scottish bard Robert Burns in the quintessentially Scottish Burn.

 We can’t wait to be back at The Queen’s Hall and Usher Hall, as symphonic orchestras and international soloists make a return to these spectacular venues in full force.
 Our classical music series is packed with iconic pieces, from the roof-raising Carmina Burana in our joyful Opening Concert, to Beethoven’s famed Ninth Symphony performed by the renowned Philadelphia Orchestra as part of their residency with us this year.
 London’s Philharmonia Orchestra also takes up residence, showcasing its versatility with a series of concerts that range from tackling mighty orchestral works by Beethoven and Shostakovich to playing in the pit for Dvořák’s haunting opera, Rusalka.